Vacation Rental Scams: How To Spot A Fake Rental Property

 About Adam Levin

-Co-Host of What the Hack With Adam Levin
+Co-host of What the Hack With Adam Levin

 How Common Are Vacation Rental Scams?

 Vacation and travel scams were the second most common scam reported to the Federal Trade Commission last year.
-As a result, we can expect an increase this year, especially with the lifting of COVID-19 restrictions.
+As a result, we can expect an increase this year, especially with lifting COVID-19 restrictions.

 What Are Typical Scams You Might See On Airbnb?